 - Craft or art paper

-- Attach a positive and negative wire to your hobby motor by feeding through the contact holes and taping with electrical tape.
-If your motor doesn’t have a counterweight, hot glue a dime to the rotor at about half way between the center and the edge.
-You want it to be off balance.
+- Attach a positive and negative wire to your hobby motor by feeding them through the contact holes/loops and taping them with electrical tape.
+If your motor doesn’t have a counterweight, hot glue a dime to the rotor at about halfway between the center and the edge.
+You want it to be off-balance.

-- Glue your motor to the top of your car.
+- Tape or glue the motor to the top of the car ensuring there is clearance between the motor rotor and any part of the car surface.
 You can play around with the motor placement as the alignment controls the movement of the car.
-Then glue your marker to the car with the hot glue gun.

 Here they are in action!

 Got some more trash to play with?
-Check out these upcyled projects that inspire the engineer in your kiddo:
+Check out these upcycled projects that inspire the engineer in your kiddo:

 - DIY Recycled Suspension Bridge